-- 5 Highest quality reports typically from study personnel or highly qualified observers.
-Sightings not obtained by highly qualified observers must have physical evidence such as pictures, track measurements, hair, or sightings of marked bears where marks are accurately described. - 4 Good quality reports that provide credible, convincing descriptions of grizzly bears or their sign.
+5 - Highest quality reports typically from study personnel or highly qualified observers.
+Sightings not obtained by highly qualified observers must have physical evidence such as pictures, track measurements, hair, or sightings of marked bears where marks are accurately described.

+4 - Good quality reports that provide credible, convincing descriptions of grizzly bears or their sign.
 Typically, these reports include a physical description of the animal mentioning several characteristics.
 Observer had sufficient time and was close enough or had binoculars to aid identification.
 Observer demonstrates sufficient knowledge of characteristics to be regarded as a credible observer.
-Background or experience of observer may influence credibility. - 3 Moderate quality reports that do not provide convincing descriptions of grizzly bears.
+Background or experience of observer may influence credibility.

+3 - Moderate quality reports that do not provide convincing descriptions of grizzly bears.
 Reports may mention one or two characteristics, but the observer does not demonstrate sufficient knowledge of characteristics to make a reliable identification.
-Observer may have gotten a quick glimpse of the bear or been too far away for a good quality observation. - 2 Lower quality observations that provide little description of the bear other than the observer's judgment that it was a grizzly bear. - 1 Lowest quality observations of animals that may not have been grizzly bears.
+Observer may have gotten a quick glimpse of the bear or been too far away for a good quality observation.

+2 - Lower quality observations that provide little description of the bear other than the observer's judgment that it was a grizzly bear.

+1 - Lowest quality observations of animals that may not have been grizzly bears.
 This category may also involve secondhand reports from someone other than the observer or location cannot be confirmed from firsthand observer.

 Reported grizzly bear mortality includes all bears known to have died within the U.S. and within 10 mi (16 km) of the international border in Canada.
 Many bears collared in the U.S. have home ranges that extend into Canada.
 Mortality occurring in this area within Canada can affect calculations for U.S. populations.
 All radio collared bear mortality was reported regardless of location in the U.S. or Canada.
+Observations, remote camera photos, genetics data from hair snags, mortalities, and radio telemetry are used to determine numbers of unduplicated females with cubs, distribution of females with young, and mortality levels as directed by the grizzly bear recovery plan (USFWS 1993).